turingschool/career-development-curriculum-site/resources/resume_resources.md

 * [How to Make the Perfect Resume](https://www.themuse.com/advice/how-to-make-a-resume-examples)
 * [Use JobScan to upload your resume and a job posting to see how it compares](https://www.jobscan.co/)

+## How to Get Started
+Start with a Google Doc or Word doc to get all your information organized and use as your main copy.
+Then start to dive into the different templates below to think about how you could display this visually and create customized resumes for each job application.
+Note: it's best to display your information in 1 coulmns (rather than 2 columns) for ATS systems.

 ## Resume Templates

 * [Free Resume Templates from JobScan](https://www.jobscan.co/resume-templates)